ozguncagri/nwMAME/README.md

 - Download and extract MAME emulator inside of your `Emulator` directory from [Official MAME Development Team's Website](http://mamedev.org)

-- Optionaly you can download `cheat.7z` file (I don't know exact URL but you can easily find around the web) and put it inside of your `Cheat` directory (do not extract it)
+- Optionally you can download `cheat.7z` file (I don't know exact URL but you can easily find around the web) and put it inside of your `Cheat` directory (do not extract it)

-- Download MAME Roms to your `Roms` directoy
+- Download MAME Roms to your `Roms` directory

 - Download BIOS files to your `Bios` directory